centreon/centreon-documentation/versioned_docs/version-21.10/monitoring/discovery/services-discovery.md

 The inclusion/exclusion rules, are defined using the following algorithm:

-  - If only inclusion rules are present, the attribute's value corresponding to at least one inclusion will be considered
-  - If only exclusion rules are present, every element will be considered, except the ones corresponding to an exclusion
+  - If only exclusion rules are present, every element will be considered, except the ones corresponding to an exclusion.
-  - If both types are present, the process checks if the element corresponds to an inclusion and then checks if it is not listed into the exclusion list
+  - If both types are present, the process checks if the element corresponds to an inclusion and then checks if it is not listed into the exclusion list.
+The order in which you list the rules is important.

 The second part **Macros** allows to define matches between an XML attribute and a service's template macro.
 For all created services the macros' values will be